johnmurphy01/css-inline/README.md

 - Fixed issue with parsing CSS values with combination of strings and numbers
 - Added unit test to verify the fix

+### 1.0.7

+- Fixed issue with parseing CSS values with rgba values followed by another property
+- Added unit test to verify the fix